 BLADE OF LOVE

-Blade of Love is the sophomore album from tenor saxophone quartet Battle Trance, released in digital and CD formats on New Amsterdam Records, with a vinyl edition released by NNA Tapes.
+Blade of Love is the sophomore album from tenor saxophone quartet Battle Trance, released in digital and CD formats on New Amsterdam, with a vinyl edition released by NNA Tapes.
 The follow-up to their widely acclaimed debut Palace of Wind (2014), Blade of Love is an elemental composition that aims to fulfill the tenor saxophone's expansive potential as an ensemble instrument.
 Working within the intimate intersection of the human body/breath and the saxophone, Blade of Love is a spiritual and enigmatic work with a deep emotional resonance.
 One of Rolling Stones top 20 avant-garde albums of 2016, the record exudes an eclectic dynamism comprised of “clashing frequencies and wrestling crosswinds” with the “techniques of contemporary jazz” and “nu-weirdo American minimalism,” all together making an epic “dronefeast” that as technical as it is organic.

 Since forming in 2012, the four saxophonists in Battle Trance (Travis Laplante, Patrick Breiner, Matt Nelson, Jeremy Viner) have spent hundreds of hours deepening their musical connection with each other, maturing as an ensemble through relentless touring everywhere from Brooklyn to Los Angeles, Montreal to Vancouver, and most places in between.

 Blade of Love's central focus is on the physical and spiritual intersection of the saxophone and the human body.
 The saxophone is one of the few instruments that literally enters the body of the person playing it, and Blade of Love is a medium for this sacred meeting place, with each member of Battle Trance using the saxophone as a vessel for the human spirit, an “awaken[ing] to full presence” (Chicago Reader).

 Singing has an inherent power, but that power is heightened in the context of Blade of Love.
 At times, the four players sing while exhaling through the saxophone tubes, using the instrument's keys to shift the timbre of their voices.
 Laplante also integrates non-traditional mouth articulations, using the saxophone as a resonant chamber for these inventive sounds.
 Laplante explains: